Rebranding a Brewery

 Personality: If your brewery was a person, what would be some of its personality traits?
 Which ones could you use to effectively differentiate yourself from your competitors?

 The brewery name, (if it’s changing): Brewery name changes are fairly uncommon, at least here in BC.
-Of the 170+ breweries currently operating in the province we could only find a dozen that have changed their names.
+Of the 200+ breweries currently operating in the province we could only find around a dozen that have ever changed their names.

 The brewery logo: Should you refresh it, or completely redesign it?
 Think long and hard about this; you might not need a complete redesign.